johnnyiller/johnnyiller.github.io/_posts/2019-2-10-who-are-you.markdown

 There are likely a number of other questions that are even better at giving you some clue about who you are or might become professionally.

-In closing: My title says "Software Architect" and that is the job that I perform, However, I like to think I approach it with penguins and bar keeps in mind.
+In closing: My title says "Software Architect" and that is the job that I perform.
+However, I like to think I approach that job with penguins and bar keeps in mind.
 Hopefully that approach makes me more effective in my job role and more fulfilled in my career.

 Please leave a comment if you have who are you question you'd like to share or if you just want to tell me about your spirit animal :)